xtoq/ResizeClassHallButton/README.md

 # Limitations

-* Only works with the default (circular) minimap.
+* Only works with the default (circular) minimap and Class Hall/Garrison buttons.
 Would probably work with other minimap mods as long as they are circular, and not scaled differently than the default.
 I do not plan on supporting other map mods, as they usually have minimap button support built-in.
 * Cannot move the button (unless you want to dig into the code, then by all means go right ahead!).
+* Supports default UI scaling.
+It should probably maybe work with other UI scales, but it hasn't been tested.
+YMMV.

 # Planned features